mnemonicdevices/docs/README.md

 ## Contributing

 Contributions from the community are welcome.
-All contributions must be approved before being merged into the main branch and subsequently deployed to the server environment.
+All contributions are approved before being merged into the main branch and subsequently deployed to the server environment.